musictheory/NilScript/README.md

 # oj

-OJ is a superset of the JavaScript language that adds Objective-C-style class definitions and method names.
+oj is a superset of the JavaScript language that adds Objective-C-style class definitions and method names.
 It also supports Objective-C features such as `@property` and both explicit and default `@synthesize`.

 *Note: oj is currently a work in progress.
 That said:  Things compile!
 Tests pass!*